 If it is still having a great deal of trouble, twirling may now be in order.
 I like to wait a little bit because it is rather traumatic and they need to have a little going for them before you start.
 (That is just MY opinion, not expertise!)
 Be sure to grab ahold of both back legs with a towel.
 Otherwise, you will launch the slippery thing into orbit.
 You can either spin around real fast and get nice and dizzy and fall down or you can swing it in a circle over your head like a calf roper or in a circle perpendicluar to the ground.
 You have to go FAST to create enough force to draw the fluid out of the lungs.
 After you've gone around three or four times, place the kid on the ground and use your squeegie to finish up the job.
 While it is flying about, your partner will notice globs of mucous being flung out.
 Calmly rub the kid and continue any variety of the above techniques to keep the breathing going well.
 I really like tickling the nostrils with a piece of hay.
 You can squeeze the ribcage and try other forms of artificial respiration.

 Insert the dangling umbilical cord into the jar of iodine, press the bottle against the stomach and invert the kid and bottle, giving the whole area a good soaking.
 [You will want to repeat this process in a couple of hours.]
-If it is a male, make sure that you only include the navel in the dipping process; iodine is pretty painful stuff!!!
+If it is a male, make sure that you only include the navel (and NOT the penis) in the dipping process; iodine is pretty painful stuff!!!
 If the cord is real long, you will want to cut it back to about 6 inches a little later.
 If at the time of birth, the cord did not separate from Mom on its own, (which is really quite rare) leave them attached until you get breathing well under way.
 (You obviously cannot fling the kid over your head this way!)
 Then you can tie two knots with regular sewing thread about an inch apart and with scissors make a cut between the knots.
 In emergencies, I have manually separated the cord by just grabbing it in both hands and pulling it apart.
-Never just cut it with a knife or scissors.
+Never just cut it with a knife or scissors, that may cause a lot of bleeding.

 Now you have a living thing, breathing on its own and its navel is dipped.
 Remove the "plug" from each of the doe's teats by regular (forceful) milking action.
+You may have to manipulate the plug down the canal between thumb and forefinger.
 By now the kid may be interested in its first meal.
 This takes a little practice both on the part of you and the kid.
 You can roll around on the ground.
 You can lie on your back and look up.
 No amount of describing the process is really going to help.
 Squirting a little milk on the lips usually gives it the idea that maybe it tastes good, but you have to be careful about getting it down the throat and choking the kid.
+You can try squirting a little milk on your little finger and sticking that in its mouth so it gets a taste of milk.
+Sometime rubbing the roof of its mouth or the back of the tongue starts the sucking reflex.
 If things just don't work out very well you can get some of her milk into a bottle and feed the kid from the bottle.
 I prefer to do that.
 It gets things started much faster.
 Some people prefer to tube feed the kid its first colostrum.
 There's nothing wrong with that if you don't deposit the milk in the lungs.
+Some kids just don't seem to start off with a sucking reflex and in that can you have no choice but to tube feed.

 There are various recommended techniques for thawing frozen colostrum: some sources state that it is alright to thaw colostrum in the microwave if you use 50% power.
 I would not recommend this.
 We thaw it slowly at room temperature or in a pan of warm water.